wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-aadconnectsync-whatis.md

 	wacn.date=""/>

-# Azure AD Connect sync: Customizing Synchronization options
+# Azure AD Connect sync: Understand and customize synchronization

 The Azure Active Directory Connect synchronization services (Azure AD Connect sync) is a main component of Azure AD Connect that takes care of all the operations that are related to synchronizing identity data between your on-premises environment and Azure AD in the cloud.
 From a synchronization perspective, Azure AD Connect sync is the successor of DirSync, Azure AD Sync and Forefront Identity Manager with the Azure Active Directory Connector configured.